KeZina/payment-fulfillment-pipeline/README.md

   accurate if catalog prices change later.
 - Empty state for users with no fulfilled orders yet.

+### Account settings

+- Authenticated profile and password management at `/user/settings`.
+- Account deletion with confirmation.

+### Navigation and search

+- Sticky storefront navigation with route-aware search behavior.
+- Debounced catalog search on the storefront, instant filtering in the basket, non-shallow server navigation on the admin catalog, and hidden search on checkout, settings, history, and admin overview routes.

 ## Technology

 - Next.js 16 App Router with Cache Components and React Compiler